-If you would like more information and to see examples of how visualisation (and StructureFlow) is being used to create the types of visualisations referred to above, please leave your details below and we’d be delighted to send you a copy.
+If you would like more information and to see examples of how visual StructureFlow is and how it is being used to create the types of visualisations referred to above, please leave your details below and we’d be delighted to send you a copy.

 If you have further examples of how you are using visualisation in your work we’d love to hear from you at